thisissoon/timedance/content/releases/timedance-009-remixes-1.md

 +++

 <!-- Provide a summary/statement below -->
-For Timedance's ninth release the label has took the opportunity to offer some of it's favourite artists a chance to remix tracks from the back catalogue.
-'Remixes -1' opens with a Stenny remix of Lurka's 'Beater'.
-The Illian Tape producer warps the drums from the original into his trademark cavernous rhythms, while dread filled drones circle in the background.
-Asusu takes Bruce's 'I'm Alright Mate' and twists the sounds into a techno trip, it's as subtle as it is banging, with impressive definition and depth.
-For the final remix, Bruce's 'Post Rave Wrestle' is flipped by Mosca into a low slung, spooky groover utilising wild feedback loops alongside distant haunting shouts.
-The three remixes are all as playable as they are interesting, fitting the aesthetic of the Bristol label.
+Remixes - 1 features three remixes by favourites Stenny, Asusu and Mosca.
+The three remixes are all as playable as they are interesting, fitting the Timedance aesthetic perfectly.

+140g record, mastered by Beau Thomas.
+Black sleeve w/ sticker and centre labels - art by Studio Tape Echo